Eastern Box Turtle Terrapene carolinensis in English Ivy. Photograph taken by the author. Copyright Now I Wonder.

 But this guy didn’t retreat into his shell, probably because I backed off and gave him space.
 He kept his head out and opted to make a break for cover instead.
 Land turtles like this one move slowly compared to almost all other animals and this turtle’s small size meant he covered ground relatively slowly.
 But if you ever have a chance to watch an Eastern Box Turtle flee for more suitable environs, you’ll be surprised how fast it actually moves.
 They are speedier than they get credit for.

-Slightly Musical Conehead Katydid Neoconocephalus exiliscanorus
+Round-tipped Conehead Katydid Neoconocephalus retusus

 References